-These Mexican quinoa stuffed sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
-Top them off with a large dollop of guacamole and you have a drool worthy dinner.
-They are vegan and gluten free but loved by all types of eaters.
+These stuffed Mexican sweet potatoes are a delicious and easy dinner that are perfect for meal prep!
+They’re stuffed with a Mexican quinoa filling with black beans, peppers, corn and all of your favorite spices.

 I’m not much of a meal prepper because I have to be cooking all the time for my job anyway, but for those of you who meal prep, this recipe is perfect for you!